szymonlipinski/justpid/README.rst

 .. code-block:: python

-    import simplepid as sp
+    import justpid as jp

-    with sp.Lock(directory):
+    with jp.Lock(directory):
         # do something here
         # the directory is exlusively locked
     # and here is unlocked